stellar/stellar-etl-airflow/README.md

 > **_TROUBLESHOOTING:_** If the environment creation fails because the "Composer Backend timed out" try disabling and enabling the Cloud Composer API.
 If the creation fails again, try creating a service account with Owner permissions and use it to create the Composer environment.

 Cloud Composer may take a while to setup the environment.
 Once the process is finished, you can view the environment by going to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments).
 > **_NOTE:_** Creating an environment will also create a new Google Cloud Storage bucket.
 You can check this bucket's name by clicking on the DAGs folder link in the Composer section of the Cloud Console.
-This name corresponds to the Airflow variable "gcs_bucket_name".

 #### Upload DAGs and Schemas to Cloud Composer
 After the environment is created, select the environment and navigate to the environment configuration tab.
 Look for the value under **DAGs folder**.
 It will be of the form `gs://airflow_bucket/dags`.
 The `airflow_bucket` value will be used in this step and the next .
 Run the command below in order to upload the DAGs and schemas to your Airflow bucket.